Saltatory conduction

-In neuroscience, saltatory conduction (from Latin saltus 'leap, jump') is the propagation of action potentials along myelinated axons from one node of Ranvier to the next node, increasing the conduction velocity of action potentials.
+In neuroscience, saltatory conduction (from Latin saltus 'leap, jump') is the propagation of action potentials along myelinated axons from one node of Ranvier to the next, increasing the conduction velocity of action potentials.
 The uninsulated nodes of Ranvier are the only places along the axon where ions are exchanged across the axon membrane, regenerating the action potential between regions of the axon that are insulated by myelin, unlike electrical conduction in a simple circuit.

 Mechanism

 Myelinated axons only allow action potentials to occur at the unmyelinated nodes of Ranvier that occur between the myelinated internodes.
-It is by this restriction that saltatory conduction propagates an action potential along the axon of a neuron at rates significantly higher than would be possible in unmyelinated axons (150 m/s compared to 0.5 to 10 m/s).
+It is by this restriction that saltatory conduction propagates an action potential along the axon of a neuron at rates significantly higher than would be possible in unmyelinated axons (150 m/s compared from 0.5 to 10 m/s).
 As sodium rushes into the node it creates an electrical force which pushes on the ions already inside the axon.
 This rapid conduction of electrical signal reaches the next node and creates another action potential, thus refreshing the signal.
-In this manner, saltatory conduction allows electrical nerve signals to be propagated long distances at high rates without any degradation of the signal.
+In this way, electrical nerve signals can propagate rapidly, over long distances, without degradation.
 Although the action potential appears to jump along the axon, this phenomenon is actually just the rapid conduction of the signal inside the myelinated portion of the axon.

 If the entire surface of an axon were insulated, action potentials could not be regenerated along the axon resulting in signal degradation.
+In the CNS, nerve cells have been shown to individually alter the size of the nodes to tune conduction speeds.